nida-ss/react/README.md

 usestat() hook allow us to track state in a functional component.
 State generally refers to data or properties that need to tracking in an application.

 # Props
+In React, Props is short for "Properties".
+It refers to the data that is passed from a parent component to a child component, allowing the child component to receive and use the data.